endernewton/tf-faster-rcnn/README.md

 Right now the imagenet weights are used to initialize layers for both training and testing to build the graph, despite that for testing it will later restore trained tensorflow models.
 This step can be removed in a similified version.

 ### Setup data
-Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets, which involves downloading data and creating softlinks in the ``data`` folder.
-Since faster RCNN does not rely on pre-computed proposals, it is safe to ignore those steps.
+Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets, which involve downloading data and creating softlinks in the ``data`` folder.
+Since faster RCNN does not rely on pre-computed proposals, it is safe to ignore the steps that setup proposals.

 If you find it useful, the ``data/cache`` folder created on my side is also shared [here](http://gs11655.sp.cs.cmu.edu/xinleic/tf-faster-rcnn/cache.tgz).